jacobwmorgan/champignons/README.md

 ├── Lactarius
 ├── Russula
 ├── Suillus
 ```
-:exclamation: An issue ive noticed with this specific dataset is that it will make the dataset twice.
-If you see a folder with the name "Mushrooms" inside of the dataset, delete it.
-The directory should look like it does above.

 Running ```com_dataset.ipynb``` will create two new pickle files.
 One for the images and one for the classification labels.

 ## Model